No Cost or Obligation

 This pricing means a $100,000 loan will cost anywhere from an additional $18,000 to $50,000 over the loan term.

 Let’s look at a potential scenario.
 Your business needs to acquire a piece of equipment.
+You’re trying to figure out the benefit of equipment financing.
 We are going to make a few assumptions.

-First, this is something you need for your business?
+First, this loan type is something you need for your business?
 Yes/No

 Can you afford not to have it?
 Yes/No